Transferring your website to Fastdot

-Step 4 – Create email accounts on your Fastdot account
+Step 4 of transferring a website – Create email accounts on your Fastdot account

 Before you point your domain to your Fastdot account, its a good idea to create the email addresses through cPanel first.
 Simply create the email addresses you want on your Fastdot account by following the tutorial below:

-Step 5 – Point your domain to your Fastdot account
+Step 5 of transferring a website – Point your domain to your Fastdot account

 By this point your account with Fastdot should mirror your account at your current host; you should have uploaded your site files and MySQL databases and created your email accounts.
 Once you are sure you have completed all the steps above, its time to change the name-servers of your domain.